 Beer signs are another surprising money-maker—vintage brands like Falstaff and Griesedieck often get bids in the $500 range, and older signs for common brands like Pabst and Old Milwaukee can go for four-figure amounts.
 Maybe a member of your family used to own or work at a bar and ended up with one of these signs that’s just collected dust in a garage somewhere.
 Keep a look out—that aluminum soda sign could become your next car insurance payment.

 Remember all those Pokémon cards that you probably folded up, stuck in your pocket, or traded away to friends when you were younger?
-Well complete sets of the standard cards can go for hundreds of dollars on eBay.
+Complete sets of the standard cards can go for hundreds of dollars on eBay.
 And single, ultra-rare cards can be well into the thousands—like the holograph Charizard that sold for $11,999.
-Of course they have to be graded and examined by experts to catch that price, but even a stack of the run-of-the-mill cards in mint condition can fetch a few bucks.
+Of course, they have to be graded and examined by experts to catch that price, but even a stack of the run-of-the-mill cards in mint condition can fetch a few bucks.

-When the "T" on a coin pressing machine got a smudge on it, a batch of Kansas state quarters had its motto accidentally altered from “In God We Trust” to the far more thought-provoking "In God We Rust."
+When the T on a coin pressing machine got a smudge on it, a batch of Kansas state quarters had its motto accidentally altered from In God We Trust to the far more thought-provoking In God We rust.
 The error didn’t last long, but the irregular coins made it out into the world and are now valued at around $100 each.
-So check those jars of coins you have sitting around; you might have a very valuable printing error on your hands.
+Check those jars of coins you have sitting around; you might have a very valuable printing error on your hands.

 Chances are someone in your family has a china set stacked in a cabinet, waiting for that fancy dinner party that never comes.
 If you’re looking to offload it and make a little money, do your research.
 China can have a lot of value on sites like eBay and EBTH, and you want to make sure you maximize its worth.
-If you think it’s a nice enough set, bring it to an antique dealer and see—at the very least, you can get a ballpark estimate of its value.
+If you think it’s a nice-enough set, bring it to an antique dealer and see—at the very least, you can get a ballpark estimate of its value.
 Some go for hundreds, if not thousands, online.

 When the original Star Wars movie hit theaters, there was one massive oversight: There were no toys ready for the premiere.
-No one thought the movie would become the sensation that it has, so Kenner had to rush to get a proper toy line out the year after the movie’s release.
+No one thought the movie would become the sensation that it did, so Kenner had to rush to get a proper toy line out the year after the movie’s release.
 But when those toys finally hit, it was seismic.